urasandesu/Prig/README.md

 * [Google Test 1.6](https://code.google.com/p/googletest/)
 Extract to C:\gtest-1.6.0, and upgrade C:\gtest-1.6.0\msvc\gtest.sln to Visual Studio 2013.
 Choose the `Build` menu, and open `Configuration Manager...`.
 On `Configuration Manager` dialog box, in the `Active Solution Platform` drop-down list, choose the `<New...>` option.
 After the `New Solution Platform` dialog box is opened, in the `Type or select the new platform` drop-down list, select a 64-bit platform.
 Then build all(Debug/Release) configurations.
 * [NUnit 2.6.4.14350](http://www.nunit.org/)
 Install using with the installer(NUnit-2.6.4.msi).
-As more easy way, you can install it by using Chocolatey: `choco install nunit -version 2.6.4 -y`.
+As more easy way, you can install it by using Chocolatey: `cinst nunit -version 2.6.4 -y`.
 * [Microsoft Visual Studio 2013 SDK](http://www.microsoft.com/en-us/download/details.aspx?id=40758)
 Install using with the installer(vssdk_full.exe).
 * [Modeling SDK for Microsoft Visual Studio 2013](http://www.microsoft.com/en-us/download/details.aspx?id=40754)
 Install using with the installer(VS_VmSdk.exe).
 * [NAnt](http://nant.sourceforge.net/)
-You can also install in accordance with [the help](http://nant.sourceforge.net/release/latest/help/introduction/installation.html), but the easiest way is using Chocolatey: `choco install nant -y`.
+You can also install in accordance with [the help](http://nant.sourceforge.net/release/latest/help/introduction/installation.html), but the easiest way is using Chocolatey: `cinst nant -y`.
 * [Microsoft .NET Framework 3.5 Service Pack 1](https://www.microsoft.com/en-us/download/details.aspx?id=22)
 Install using with the installer(dotnetfx35setup.exe).
 * [Jekyll](http://jekyllrb.com/docs/windows/)(Optional)